DiscourseDB/discoursedb-core/discoursedb-io-edx/README.md

 ## Requirements and Setup
 All DiscourseDB projects require Java 8 and Maven 3.

-To import the project into eclipse, simply follow the following steps (Steps 3 and 4 only necessary the first time you import a Maven project from git):
+To import the project into eclipse, simply follow the following steps (Steps 3 and 4 are only necessary the first time you import a Maven project from git):

 ```
 - Select the "Import..." context menu from the Package Explorer view